Frequently Asked Questions

 No. Respecting your identity doesn’t mean it must be the focus.
 You’ll be asked about your identity, history, and family on intake forms and during early appointments, but your identity doesn’t have to be processed in therapy unless you want it to be.

 We are a person-centered therapy practice.
-You are coming to therapy because you have chosen to and what the main focus is each appointment is up to you.
+You are coming to therapy because you have chosen to and the main focus of each appointment is up to you.

 Yes!
-We work with many clients who are still figuring out who they are, who they are attracted to or maybe not attracted to (asexuality), or what their gender identity is or is not (agender).
+We work with many clients who are still figuring out who they are, who they are attracted to or maybe not attracted to, or what their gender identity is or is not.
 Therapy doesn’t require being out to anyone, including your therapist, if that is not something you are ready to explore.
 Your appointment is for you.

 We use the name you give us.
 Your affirmed name and pronouns go in your client file, and they’re what your therapist and our team will use with you.
 If you’re using insurance, insurers require your legal name on billing claims, so your legal name will appear on insurance documents specifically, but everywhere we can use your chosen name, we do.
-If your legal name and chosen name are different, just let us know, and we’ll make sure your file reflects who you actually are.
+If your legal name and chosen name are different, you can list them both when you complete intake forms, and we’ll make sure your file reflects who you actually are.
+If you choose a different name (chosen or legal) at any time, let your therapist or our admin team know so we can update your file.

 More than okay.
 You come in to work on what you actually want to work on, knowing your identity is held without question.
 No one is going to hold that identity against you, judge you, or think of you differently.
 This is one space where you do not have to worry about judgment or discrimination.